SolarArbiter/SolarArbiter.github.io/usecases.md

 **Requirements** :

 - All requirements as listed for Use Case 1.A, 1.B, or 1.C, as appropriate.
-- User uploads an aggregation of forecasts with weights specified by the framework.
+- User uploads an aggregation of forecasts with weights specified by the framework (4.C).
 - Framework computes observations, as specified.
-- Framework provides metric values for the comparison among forecasts, a visual display of comparison results, and a report for download.
+- Framework provides metric values for the comparison among forecasts (3.A), a visual display of comparison results, and a report for download (3.D).

 #### 1.E.
 Evaluate an event forecast {#uc1E}
 {: .anchor}